grahams/verifyme/readme.md

 1. iMessage
 1. Keybase

 If you must use GPG/PGP for comms, the pubkey is provided here.
 Please use one of the other methods, if you are able.
-I use GPG for signing commits and data, not so much for comms.
+I use GPG for signing commits and data, not so much for communications.